 Cyrus was king of Persia, and God stirred his heart to be kind towards the Jews.
 He made a proclamation to allow them to go back to Jerusalem and rebuild God's temple.
 This had to be exciting for the Jews!
 The leaders from the tribes of Judah and Benjamin (the Southern Kingdom) organized a group of leaders and anyone who was willing to go back to do the work.
 Cyrus also gave them back everything Nebuchadnezzar had stolen from the temple when he brought them out of Jerusalem to begin with.
 About 42,000 people returned to Jerusalem, back to their original towns.

 Zerubbabel and Jeshua were the leaders of the work.
 The Samaritans (the Northern Kingdom - remember they had only evil kings?) heard that they were rebuilding the temple, they weren't happy.
 They tried to trick Zerubbabel into letting them work alongside them (just to sabotage the work), but Zerubbabel didn't fall for their trick.
-So they sent a letter to the Artaxerxes, king of Persia, scaring him and telling him that if he allows them to finish the temple and resettle Jerusalem, they will rebel against him.
+So they sent a letter to Artaxerxes, king of Persia, scaring him and telling him that if he allowed them to finish the temple and resettle Jerusalem, they would rebel against him.
 So the king forced the work on the temple to stop.

 Rebuilding the Walls of Jerusalem